This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Some investors may prefer a measurement of tangible book, where intangible items, such patents, intellectual property, and goodwill are removed from the denominator.
 MSFT's price to tangible book at the time of writing was 9.92.
 Nevertheless, the stock's book value remains concerning when compared to the technology sector's recent collective P/B of 3.38 versus 2.98 for the S&P 500.

 We also measure cash flow as a reliable predictor of the intrinsic value of a stock price.
-MSFT's price-to-cash flow ratio ((P/CF)) was 12.50 compared to 14.89 for the technology sector as a whole.
+MSFT's price-to-cash flow ratio (P/CF) was 12.50 compared to 14.89 for the technology sector as a whole.
 At VIMS, we look for stocks trading at less than 10.00 times P/CF, or at least significantly below the sector or industry averages.

 Arguably, mega-cap stocks, techs being no exception, are collectively expensive at the moment.
 Price to cash flow being a notable exception, MSFT is residing in the nosebleed section relative to its peers.